qzhuae/MarkdownNotes/ECON4124Final.md

 Infinite Repetition

+`Contingent Strategies`
-In repeated games of any kind, the sequential nature of the relationship means
+In repeated games of any kind, the sequential nature of the relationship means that players can adopt strategies that *depend on behavior in preceding plays* of the games.

+`Trigger Strategies`
+A player using a trigger strategy plays cooperatively as long as her rivals do so, but any defection on their part ''triggers'' a period of `punishment`, of specified length, in whi

 ## Some Stuff from Jiang Wenda